BBBase-EHeresy-PPPub/PPPub/docs/battle_companies/evil_battle_companies.md

 ### CIRITH UNGOL

 To the west of Mordor is Cirith Ungol, a fortress that guards the pass that runs through the mountains between Mordor and Gondor.
 This tall and imposing structure is garrisoned by a rabble of Orcs and Mordor Uruk-hai, two factions that constantly bicker with each other over who truly commands the forces stationed within the tower.
 They are the first line of defence against whatever should come through the pass, whether that be Elves, Men, or something more sinister.
 Under the orders of the commanders of the tower, bands of Orcs and Uruk-hai are sent into the pass to patrol its borders in search of anyone brave (or foolish) enough to attempt to cross it, knowing full well that they risk being entwined in the clutches of Shelob, who lurks within its dank tunnels.
-It has been known for these bands to be set upon by lesser spiders, and sometimes they manage to fend off and ‘control' them for long enough that they can utilise them against their enemies in times of need.
+It has been known for these bands to be set upon by lesser spiders, and sometimes they manage to fend off and 'control' them for long enough that they can utilise them against their enemies in times of need.

 **STARTING BATTLECOMPANY**